ChrisH2727/Milestone-3/README.md

     - Isotopes - at least 1 uppercase alpha followed bt 1 lowercase alpha followed by 1 numeric digit - no decimal points or white spaces

-    - Users are prevented from accessing html pages intended for admin users and are
+    - Users are prevented from accessing html pages intended for admin users

+    - A user can only be logged in once.

 <span id="features-future"></span>